Ivy that grew spontaneously in Olivier Arcelus's garden from a local ivy.

 • Sheet width: 4 cm

-• Leaf color: olive green
+• Colour of leaf: olive green

-• Color of veins: light green
+• Colour of veins: light green

 • Internodes: long